 A fan of freshwater crayfish?
-Pack your scoop and drop nets and make your way to the Frankland River near Walpole.
+Pack your scoop and drop nets and make your way to the Frankland River near Nornalup and Walpole.

 Upstream from the river mouth – not far from the Giant Tingle Tree – you’ll find the famed Circular Pool.
 In summer, the water is calm enough for a relaxed day of kayaking, and the pool crawls with marron.
 Remember: you must have a license to catch them for consumption.
 In winter, rapids form at the pool entrance, churning the water up and depositing a cappuccino-like foam on the surface.

 Closer to the Walpole townsite, the river opens onto the vast Nornalup Inlet.
 Explore it with the expert guidance of Gary Muir on his informative WOW Wilderness cruise, or go it alone with a few peaceful days on a Houseboat Holidays vessel.

 Dotted along the banks of the serene Donnelly River, you’ll spy 42 completely off-grid huts.
 They’re a part of the historic Donnelly River Settlement, owned by locals and passed down from generation to generation.
 The best way to see them is to jump in your boat and cruise down the river, offering a friendly wave to any locals out front as you pass by.

 While you’re on the water, why not try your luck angling?
 The river is teeming with black bream, herring, and European Perch.
 The Donnelly is a highly significant waterway in the South West as it’s the only one that contains all of the region’s endemic species, including the likes of the salamander fish (better known as the Axolotl) and cobbler.